JanDeDobbeleer/oh-my-posh/docs/docs/segment-winreg.md

 * query_fail_behaviour: `string` - what to do if unable to get key value from the registry for any reason:
   * `hide_segment`: will not display this segment.
   * `display_fallback_string`: will display the string supplied in the 'query_fail_fallback_string' property.
-  * `show_debug_info`: will show details about why the key value could not be retrieved.
 * query_fail_fallback_string: `string` - string to display when the requested key value could not be retrieved, and when `display_fallback_string` is supplied as the value for 'query_fail_behaviour'.